kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 - `--image-path`: The path of the ISO file
 - `--pvc-name`: The name of the PVC to store the ISO file, in this example is `iso-win2k12`
 - `--access-mode`: the access mode for the PVC, in the example `ReadOnlyMany` has been used.
-- `--pvc-size`: The size of the PVC, is where the ISO will be stored, in this case the ISO is 4.3G so a PVC os 5G should be enough
+- `--pvc-size`: The size of the PVC, is where the ISO will be stored, in this case, the ISO is 4.3G so a PVC os 5G should be enough
 - `--uploadproxy-url`: The URL of the cdi-upload proxy service, in the following example the CLUSTER-IP is `10.96.164.35` and the PORT is `443`
 >NOTE:
-> In order to upload data to the cluster, the cdi-uploadproxy service must be accessible from outside the cluster.
+> To upload data to the cluster, the cdi-uploadproxy service must be accessible from outside the cluster.
-In a production environment, this probably involves setting up a Ingress or a LoadBalancer Service.
+In a production environment, this probably involves setting up an Ingress or a LoadBalancer Service.
 ```sh
 $ kubectl get services -n cdi
 NAME              TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)   AGE
 cdi-api           ClusterIP   10.96.117.29   <none>        443/TCP   6d18h
 cdi-uploadproxy   ClusterIP   10.96.164.35   <none>        443/TCP   6d18h
 ```
-In this example the ISO file was copied to the Kubernetes node, to allow the `virtctl` find it and to simplify the operation.
+In this example the ISO file was copied to the Kubernetes node, to allow the `virtctl` to find it and to simplify the operation.
 - `--insecure`: Allow insecure server connections when using HTTPS
 - `--wait-secs`: The time in seconds to wait for upload pod to start. (default 60)